wuxxin/machine-bootstrap/README.md

 ## Features

-+ unattended ssh install of Ubuntu 18.04 (bionic)
++ unattended ssh install of Ubuntu 18.04 LTS (bionic) or 19.04 (disco)
 + one or two disks (will be setup as mirror if two)
 + root on luks encrypted zfs / zfs mirror pool
 + efi and legacy bios boot compatible hybrid grub setup with grubenv support
-+ ssh in initramdisk for remote unlock luks on system startup using dracut
++ ssh in initial ramdisk for remote unlock luks on system startup using dracut
-+ recovery system installation (casper based) on boot partition
++ recovery system installation (based on casper ubuntu 18.04.01 liveserver) on boot partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login
     + buildin scripts to mount/unmount root and update recovery boot parameter
 + loging of recovery and target system installation on calling machine in directory ./log